 Texas DWI Legal Costs

 How much does a DWI lawyer cost in Texas?
-Texas DWI attorney fees typically range from $3,000 to $25,000 depending on case complexity, with first-offense misdemeanors averaging $5,000-$10,000 and felony cases costing $10,000-$25,000 or more.
+Texas DWI attorney fees vary widely depending on case complexity, attorney experience, and other factors, with costs differing between misdemeanor and felony charges.
 Additionally, payment structures include flat fees, hourly rates, and retainer agreements.

 Texas DWI Costs: Understanding Attorney Fees